seanvelasco/go-network-manager-api/README.md

 ```

-If not, run the following
+If it does not exist in the given directory, run the following

 ```
 sudo netplan generate && sudo netplan apply
 ```

-Navigate to `/etc/netplan`, edit `50-cloud-init.yaml` and add NetWorkManager as the renderer
+Edit `/etc/netplan/50-cloud-init.yaml` and add **NetworkManager** as the renderer

 ```
 network: